gebn/BuildDate/README.md

 # BuildDate

-This is a simple, fast program for retrieving the build date of a .NET assembly using its PE header.
+BuildDate is a simple, lightweight program for retrieving the build date of a .NET assembly using its PE header.

 ## Usage

-	$ ./builddate FILE
+	$ ./builddate lib.dll
 	Build date: 2013-11-16 15:32:29 UTC

 ## Options